nalol831123/107PythonCSX/README.md

 # 107-1 Special Topics on Advanced Software Development
 #### The repository is for the NTU course "Special Topics on Advanced Software Development " in 107-1 semester.
-We use the consumption data from 91App to analyze the sales performance and at the same time provides them which help the company in business decisions.The basic skills for the data producing, mining, and wrangling such as web crawler, text mining, Apriori algorithm, machine learning and data visualization are introduced in the following lectures.
+We use Python to do data analytics.
+We learned basic Python to machine learning and apply all the skill we learned to the real scenarios, such as the consumption data from the 911App company, the data from Nomura Securities and the financial statements from the different company.
+The basic skills for the data producing, mining, and wrangling such as web crawler, text mining, Apriori algorithm, machine learning deep learning and data visualization are introduced in the following lectures.
 - Pecu Tsai - Teacher
 - Chen-I Huang - Teaching Assistant